 I was on a chat site recently and am again amazed at the blinding brilliance of ignorance.
-A Christian was lambasting someone who dare suggest the Noah’s ark story was allegory.
+A Christian was lambasting someone who dares suggest Noah’s ark story was an allegory.
 I read the exchange, my typing fingers twitching in anticipation, and took a deep breath and stayed out of it.

 The initial debate morphed into biblical criticism, specifically the validity of the K.J.V.
 Bible.
 While defending the Bible the Christian wrote that the K.J.V. was a new translation from the original Greek and Hebrew.
 Apologists have made this claim dishonestly.
 By throwing the word original into the mix proponents hope people will assume this means original copies.
 Alas, it does not.
 There are none!

 In fact, the dozens of scholars that supposedly did the translation did very little.
 How can we know this?
 During this period the English language was rapidly changing, leaving old English behind.
 Yet somehow the K.J.V.
 Bible was written in the old Shakespearean style of 100 years earlier.
 How did this Happen?